Chebyshev polynomials and a refinement of the local residue/non-residue structure at a prime: Abstract

 \section{Abstract}

 The basic power function $t_n(x)=x^n$ is in some sense a classical limit for large $x$, of the monictised Chebyshev polynomial of the first kind $T_n(x)/2^{n-1}$.
 A theorem of Ritt says they are the only two families of polynomials $p_n(x)$ over $\mathbb{C}$ which satisfies the commutativity relation $p_n(p_m(x))=p_m(p_n(x))$.
 The commutativity $t_n(t_m(x))=t_m(t_n(x))$ is the reason why the RSA scheme allow also digital signature but the Diffie-Hellman key exchange protocol depends only on the commutativity.
 The DH scheme and many results in elementary local (at a fixed prime) multiplicative number theory is about properties of the power function $t_n(x)$ and they have natural analogue extension to $T_n(x)$.
 Recently we discovered a Chebyshev version of Euler's primality criterion , which however depends on two quadratic characters $\epsilon_p(a)=\left ( \frac{a^2-1}{p} \right)$ and $\delta_p(a)=\left( \frac{2(a+1)}{p} \right)$.
-This gives rise to a local partition of the integers mod an odd prime $p$ in two distinct ways into 4 disjoint sets $A_{\epsilon \delta}$ of smaller size about $p/4$ over which the exponential sum still have squar root cancellations.
+This gives rise to a local partition of $(\mathbb{Z}/p\mathbb{Z}) \setminus \{ \pm 1 \}$ into 4 disjoint sets $A_{\epsilon \delta}$.
 This can be thought of as a real refinement of the residue/non-residue as it arise from viewing $T_n(x)$ is the "real" part of the $n$th power of the unit $\omega_x=x+\sqrt{x^2-1}$, namely $\omega_x^n=T_n(x)+U_{n-1}(x)\sqrt{x^2-1}$.
-There are obvious analogue of Chebyshev version of pseudoprimes, Wieferich primes, Lucas-Lehmer, AKS, Diffie-Hellman, cyclotomic expansions and probably many others which hopefully some may give improved resuts on the original version.
+There are obvious analogue of Chebyshev version of pseudoprimes, Wieferich primes, Lucas-Lehmer, AKS, Diffie-Hellman, cyclotomic expansions and probably others.